Special treatment regarding obligations and flexibilities under WTO rules

 Agreement on Agriculture and Decisions:

-• LDCs are exempt from undertaking commitments in agriculture (Art.
+• LDCs are exempt from undertaking commitments on the reduction of agricultural support (Art.
 15.2).

-• LDCs and NFIDCs have special flexibilities under the Decision on Measures Concerning the Possible Negative Effects of the Reform Programme on LDCs and NFIDCs (Art.
-16).
+• LDCs and net food importing countries (NFIDCs) have special flexibilities under the Decision on Measures Concerning the Possible Negative Effects of the Reform Programme on LDCs and NFIDCs (Art.
+16; Decision adopted by the Trade Negotiations Committee at the Uruguay Round; list of beneficiaries is contained in G/AG/5/Rev.12, March 2023).

 Related: